-You can spot many of the plains game coming to the Onguma water hole.
+You can spot many plains game coming to the water hole.
 These include kudu, giraffe, eland, oryx, hartebeest, zebra and impala.
-Big cats such as lion, cheetah and leopard have become everyday residents of the area.
+Big cats such as lions, cheetahs and leopards have become everyday residents.

-The latest addition to the already abundant wildlife is a family of black rhinos!
+The latest addition to abundant wildlife is a family of black rhinos!

 More than 300 bird species are shared here.
-During the Namibian summer months, the nature reserve becomes a birdwatcher's paradise with thousands of species migrating to the wetlands created by the seasonal rains and ephemeral river systems.
+During the Namibian summer, the nature reserve becomes a birdwatcher's paradise, with thousands of species migrating to the wetlands created by the seasonal rains and ephemeral river systems.

 The accommodation consists of five lodges.
 The lodges blur the line between lodge and camping.
 We call it glamping!
-You can be sure of a comfortable stay with all the facilities of a lodge.
+You can be sure of a comfortable stay with all the lodge facilities.
 You can enjoy the views of a camp in the bush.
-There's also an campsite for travelers who want to make it on their own!
+There's also a campsite for travellers who want to make it alone!